aftabuddin007/news-portal/README.md

-uHere is a professional, comprehensive, and clean README.md file tailored for your news portal.
+Here is a professional, comprehensive, and clean README.md file tailored for your news portal.
 It highlights the importance and impact of a modern news platform while cleanly structuring the technical details of your MERN + Tailwind stack.
 You can copy and paste this directly into your repository.
 ```markdown
 # 📰 Modern News Portal